jupyter-server/enterprise_gateway/docs/source/operators/deploy-distributed.md

 export EG_LOAD_BALANCING_ALGORITHM=round-robin
 ```

-Since _round-robin_ is the defualt load-balancing algorithm, this option is not necessary.
+Since _round-robin_ is the default load-balancing algorithm, this option is not necessary.

 ### Least-connection